This Service Level Agreement is effective June 02, 2019.

 2.1 Allowed Downtime Interval - additional time for Fivetran to successfully sync a connector before customer starts accruing Downtime.

 2.2 Downtime - Downtime for Core Services means the Service is available less than the Uptime Commitment period(s) below, measured on a rolling quarterly basis.
-Downtime for Data Delivery Services means: (a) the connection is completely broken / not loading data at all, or (b) more than 30% of tables do not load during the Uptime Commitment period for the Service.
+Downtime for Data Delivery Services means: (a) the connection is completely broken / not loading data at all, or (b) more than 30% of tables do not load during the Normal Update Time for the Service.

 2.4 Service Credit - a credit on Customer’s fees equal to Downtime (in hours) * (annual fee for Service/hours in year).
 Service Credits for Core Services are calculated based on the platform fees paid for the current term.
 Service Credits for Data Delivery are calculated based on the connector fees paid for the affected connector during the current term.
 Service Credits may not be redeemed for cash, and may not exceed 50% of the total monthly fees for that Service in the month that the incident occured.